peterwoodworth/require-pr-action/README.md

 > [!WARNING]
 > Using this action can result in destroying hard work.
 Please be careful when using this action

 Are you unable to use branch protection because you're working on a private repository?
 Is there someone on your team who keeps pushing commits without PRs despite being asked not to?
 This action is for you!
-Simply use this action in your repo, and any commits pushed by certain users (or all) will automatically be hard reset if they did not submit a PR.
+Simply use this action in your repo, and any commits pushed by certain users (or all) will automatically be hard reset to the state before push (`git reset --hard HEAD~1`) if they did not submit a PR.

 ## Usage